taggartk/2016-NICAR-Adv-SQL/SQL_queries.md

     `GROUP BY 1`
     `ORDER BY 1`

-* Let's take a look at how to use subqueries
+* Let's take a look at how to use subqueries.
+For every record in the inspection table, let's get a total record count for the establishment associated with that inspection.
+(This took about 50 seconds when I timed it).

-    `SELECT a.*, b.estab_count`
+    `SELECT b.estab_count, a.*`
     `FROM inspection as a`
     `JOIN`
         `(SELECT estab_name, count(*) as estab_count`
 	    `FROM inspection`
 		`GROUP BY 1) as b`
     `ON a.estab_name = b.estab_name`

-    Now for every record in your inspection table, you have a total record count for the establishment associated with that inspection.

 * Now we'll take a look at the inspections that are connected with accident's that involved an injury.
-    First, let's import the accident_injury table into our SQLite database.

-## Add screenshot.
-Add other steps.

 * How many inspections included an accident that involved an injury?